 Default SQL Server Instance

-Disable security intelligence and make data available only in activity summaries—Select only if you do not want to generate reports and run data searches.
-Audit data will not be written to the Audit Database and will be available only in Activity Summary emails.
+Disable security intelligence and make data available only in activity summaries — select this option if you do not want audit data to be written to the Audit Database.
+In this case, data will be available only in Activity Summary emails.
+Alerts, reports and search capabilities will not be supported.

 SQL Server instance